A new space for chamber music in the Southern Alps

 NZ | UK

-Described by the New York Times as bringing ‘virtuosity, refinement, and youthful exuberance’ to his Merkin Concert Hall debut, Benjamin has established a strong presence as a sought-after soloist and chamber musician both internationally and in New Zealand.
+Described by the New York Times as bringing ‘virtuosity, refinement, and youthful exuberance’ to his Merkin Concert Hall debut, Benjamin Baker has established a strong presence as a sought-after soloist and chamber musician both internationally and in New Zealand.

 Justine Cormack